3 Things You Can Catch from a Pool

 Think a chlorinated pool is a safe, sterile place?
 Think again.

 Think a chlorinated pool is a safe, sterile place?
 Think again.
-There are a few dangers lurking in a shared pool, whether at a gym, a community center or even a fancy resort.
-In fact, outbreaks of illnesses from hot tubs and pools have been increasing in recent years, with 90 outbreaks causing 1,788 illnesses and one death between 2011-2012, according to a new report from the Centers for Disease Control and Prevention.
+There are a few dangers lurking in a shared pool, whether at a gym, a community center, or even a fancy resort.
+In fact, outbreaks of illnesses from hot tubs and pools have been increasing in recent years, with 493 outbreaks causing more than 27,000 illnesses and eight deaths between 2000-2014, according to a new report from the Centers for Disease Control and Prevention.
 Learn what icky things you can pick up, plus how to ward them off.

 Diarrhea

-One of the top causes of post- swim illness is a parasite called cryptosporidium (crypto for short), which leads to diarrhea, stomach pain and nausea.
-According to the new CDC report, of the 69 outbreaks associated with treated water, more than half were caused by crypto.
+One of the top causes of post-swim illness is a parasite called cryptosporidium (crypto for short), which leads to diarrhea, stomach pain and nausea.
+According to the new CDC report, crypto caused 212 outbreaks and more than 21,700 illnesses over the 14 years.
 Symptoms can last for up to two weeks.
 The parasite ends up in the water if feces (even trace amounts from someone who didn’t shower first) of an infected person gets in the pool.
 The bug is resistant to chlorine and survives outside the body for long periods.

 Protect yourself: Crypto spreads when you accidentally swallow contaminated pool water or you touch your mouth before washing your hands.
 Don’t touch your face until you’ve had your post-swim shower, with soap and hot water.